picoos/legacy/ports/x86w32/readme.txt

        picoos-x.y.z/ports/x86w32/test

-  The debugging of a pico]OS application with the integrated Visual Studio IDE is also realy easy:
+  The debugging of a pico]OS application with the integrated Visual Studio IDE is also really easy:

     1. Start the MS Visual Studio IDE.

     2. Create a new project, click on File->New..., click on tab Project, and mark "Win32 console application" (the last entry in the list).
        Choose a project name, and a place to store the project.
-I prever a place in the picoos directory tree.
+I prefer a place in the picoos directory tree.

     3. If the new (and still empty) project is create, please press ALT+F7,